-Written approval must be provided by FEMA prior to the use of any NSGP Program funds for construction or renovation.
+For construction costs to be allowed, they must be specifically approved by FEMA in writing prior to the use of any NSGP program funds for construction or renovation.
+Limits on the total amount of grant funding that may be used for construction or renovation may apply.
 Additionally, grantees are required to submit a SF-424C Budget and Budget detail citing the project costs.

-Grantees and sub-grantees must submit all documentation resulting from that review to GPD prior to submitting materials for EHP review.
+Construction projects are only permitted where they will assist the non-profit to achieve capability targets related to preventing, preparing for, protecting against, or responding to acts of terrorism, including through the alteration or remodeling of existing buildings for the purpose of making them secure against acts of terrorism.
+NSGP funding may not be used for construction and renovation projects without prior written approval from FEMA.
+All recipients of NSGP program funds must request and receive approval from FEMA before any NSGP Program funds are used for any construction or renovation.
+Additionally, grantees are required to submit a SF-424C Budget and Budget detail citing the project costs.
+The total cost of any construction or renovation paid for using NSGP Program funds may not exceed the greater amount of \$1,000,000 or 15% of the NSGP award.
 Grantees and sub-grantees are also encouraged to have completed as many steps as possible for a successful EHP review in support of their proposal for funding (e.g., coordination with their State Historic Preservation Office to identify potential historic preservation issues and to discuss the potential for project effects, compliance with all state and EHP laws and requirements).
-Projects for which the grantee believes an Environmental Assessment (EA) may be needed, as defined in 44 CFR 10.8 and 10.9, must also be identified to the FEMA Program Analyst within six months of the award and completed EHP review materials must be submitted no later than 12 months before the end of the period of performance.
-EHP review packets should be sent to gpdehpinfo@fema.gov.
+Projects for which the grantee believes an Environmental Assessment (EA) may be needed, as defined in 44 C.F.R. §§ 10.8 and 10.9, must also be identified to the FEMA Program Analyst within six months of the award and completed EHP review materials must be submitted no later than 12 months before the end of the period of performance.
+EHP review packets should be sent to Arizona Department of Homeland Security for review and will be forwarded to gpdehpinfo@fema.gov.